researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 # Artifact Evaluation for ComboDroid

 ComboDroid is a prototype tool to generate effective test inputs for Android apps.
 Please follow the instructions in `INSTALL.md` to complete the installation.
-All following instructions assum that we are in the ComboDroid installation directory
+All following instructions assume that we are in the ComboDroid installation directory
 (`/home/combodroid` in the pre-built VM image).

 Source code repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3666313.svg)](https://doi.org/10.5281/zenodo.3666313)